MatchUp-Berlin/matchup/README.md

 aws_user_files_s3_bucket="s3-bucket-name-example" <br>

 The environment variables and duplicated aws-exports file is for [Vercel deployment](https://vercel.com/). <br>
-Their need is located at src/exportdata.js and next.config.js
+These process.env variables are used in the following files: src/exportdata.js and next.config.js

 ### context for aws-exports.js and exportdata.js
 If we were to deploy on AWS Amplify, AWS would generate the aws-exports file for its deployment but vercel does not do this.